sweattep/modern_quotes/README.md

 >they organized politically to negotiate with city officials.

+>are you focused on the date or the time, or are you focused on learning?

 >The potential of an athlete is limited only by the level of their basic ability.

 >it’s virtually impossible to positively identify someone by their email address